agency-quill/agency/documentation/responsive-grid.md

 ```

 ### Layout patterns
-Layout patterns are the ways that elements scale, crop and wrap related to viewport size.
-If you would like more information, Google has a nice intro to [Responsive Web Design Patterns](https://developers.google.com/web/fundamentals/design-and-ux/responsive/patterns).
-The requirements of our site require our grid to support two different patterns.
-The `grid__unit--33`, `grid__unit--25` and `grid__unit--12-5` units have two layout patterns: static and card-based.
-The others are restricted to the static flow.
+A layout pattern is the specific way that elements scale, crop and wrap related to viewport size.
+For more info check out [Responsive Web Design Patterns](https://developers.google.com/web/fundamentals/design-and-ux/responsive/patterns) on the Google developers site.

+Our site requires our grid to support two different patterns.
+All of the units except `grid__unit--12-5` follow a pattern called the static flow.
+The `grid__unit--12-5` unit follows a pattern called the card-based flow.
+The `grid__unit--33` and `grid__unit--25` units can follow either the static or card-based flow.

 The different patterns can exist on the same page, but not in the same row.
-It might be best to separate different layout patterns into their own grids.

 #### Static pattern
 In the static pattern the grid units hold their proportional widths as much as possible.
-This is the default pattern, and is mandatory for full-width image-based grid units like web ads or banners.
+It relies on cropping over wrapping to maintain the layout.
+This is the default pattern.

 ##### Half and quarter-width units
 Below `1012px` the half-width units wrap to two rows of full-width units.
-The quarter-width units wrap to two rows of two units.
+The quarter-width units wrap to two rows of half-width units.
 For view ports `1012px` and up the half and quarter-width units maintain their two-up and four-up layouts.

 ##### Third-width units
 Below `500px` the third-width units wrap to three rows of full-width units.
 For view ports `500px` and up the third-width units are three-up.